Best CRM for Construction Companies: 12 Tools Ranked for 2026

 • Difference: $236,000 in additional revenue per year

-Even Procore at $20,000/yr delivers a 10:1 return.
-Agiled at roughly $96/yr delivers a 2,458:1 return on the same math.
+Even Procore at $20,000/year delivers a roughly 10:1 return on that math.
+Agiled at under $1,000/year for a 10-person team delivers a 200:1 return.
 The CRM does not sell better for you.
 It prevents the revenue you already earned from leaking out through missed follow-ups, lost bid documents, and forgotten callbacks.

-A 2026 study of 8,462 builders found 75.6% now use CRM software, up from approximately 55% in 2022.
+A 2026 survey of 8,400+ builders found 75.6% now use CRM software, up from approximately 55% in 2022.
 The holdouts are not saving money.
 They are subsidizing their competitors' close rates.

 When a Construction CRM Is the Wrong Investment